 Chapter 7A of the California Building Code establishes minimum standards to protect life and property for a building located in a Wildland-Urban Interface Fire Area by increasing its ability to resist the intrusion of flames or burning embers.

-Brandguard Vents, a manufacturer of fire-resistant vents, created this guide to help California homeowners understand how those standards apply to their homes, including new home construction, additions, and remodeling.
+Brandguard Vents, a manufacturer of fire-resistant vents, created this guide to help homeowners understand how those standards apply to their homes, including new home construction, additions, and remodeling.

 In short, Chapter 7A establishes requirements for fire and smoke protection features in building elements.
 It outlines standards for ignition-resistant construction and fire-resistant materials.

 The code sets minimum standards for fire-resistance ratings of components like walls, firestops, shaft enclosures, partitions, smoke barriers, floors, fire-resistive coatings, and sprayed fire-resistant materials, among other items.

 It even establishes standards for vegetation management to help reduce the risk of life-threatening wildfire spread.

 Broadly speaking, Chapter 7A applies to new buildings located in any Fire Hazard Severity Zone or any Wildland-Urban Interface Fire Area.
 This includes residential, commercial, educational, and other building types.

 There are some exceptions.
 For example, many utility buildings such as barns, carports, private garages, and sheds are exempt from some requirements of Chapter 7A.